 The needs of businesses today are rapidly changing.
 With the rising adoption of digital technologies, the reliance on information and cybersecurity has gone from a technical focus to a top Board agenda item.
 Where regulatory bodies were once the driving force behind the adoption of cybersecurity best practices, now those practices are mandated by the CEO and Board.
-As we have started to see the impact that cybersecurity and cyber risk management failures can have on the bottom line, so too have we started to see the failure of fragmented and siloed governance, risk, and compliance (GRC).
-The technologies of yesterday are not enough to support what security and business leaders need, which is an integrated risk management approach.
+As we have started to see the impact that cybersecurity and enterprise risk management failures can have on the bottom line, so too have we started to see the failure of fragmented and siloed governance, risk, and compliance (GRC).
+The technologies of yesterday are not enough to support what security and business leaders need, which is an integrated approach to risk management.

 What is Integrated Risk Management

 Integrated risk management is a set of practices and processes supported by technologies that improve decision-making and visibility into an organization’s security and risk posture.
 IRM is a recognition that each organization faces unique sets of risks and threats and as a result, must take a risk-centric (not compliance-focused) approach to information security.

 The shift from traditional GRC to IRM marks the changing needs of the modern information security leader and their teams.
 Rather than putting compliance first, IRM enables an organization to manage its unique set of risks and in turn, meet compliance requirements as a part of that mission.

 According to Gartner, the integrated risk management definition has a specific set of practices:

 - Strategy: Enablement and implementation of a framework, including performance improvement through effective governance and risk ownership

 - Assessment: Identifying risks, evaluation, and prioritization of risks